usnistgov/pyproject2conda/README.md

 <!-- [[[end]]] -->
 <!-- prettier-ignore-end -->

-Note that the full path of this file is note that the path of the `user_conifg` file is relative to them`pyproject.toml` file.
+Note that the full path of this file is note that the path of the `user_config` file is relative to them`pyproject.toml` file.
 So, if the `pyproject.toml` file is at `a/path/pyproject.toml`, the path of user configuration files will be `a/path/config/userconfig.toml`.
 We then can run the following: